We Tasted 8 Instant Coffee Brands & This Is the Best!

 Each packet is full of an incredibly fine powder that creates a bit of a thicker coffee than others on this list.
 It takes a little extra stirring to mix it all in.
 The smell is like a "normal" cup of coffee, but the taste is incredibly strong.

 If you love strong black coffee, this is the instant variety for you.
 If you like your coffee a little less bold, you might want to add extra water or creamer.

 Café Bustelo Instant Coffee: Espresso

 Of all the coffees on this list, Café Bustelo's version is most similar to its regular ground coffee used for brewing.
 The popular coffee brand's signature blend is made in espresso-style, a Cuban method that allows for a bolder, richer flavor.
 And that's true in the instant packet, too.

 The dark powder mixes with hot water to create an incredibly smooth cup of coffee.
 It's a strong taste, without being too bitter or too bold.
 There's a very slightly more artificial taste than in the regular version, but if you add a dash of sugar or creamer, you likely won't notice.

-If you’re new to the world of instant coffee, it’s likely you’ve never heard of Waka Coffee.
+If you're new to the world of instant coffee, you've likely never heard of Waka Coffee.
 The company makes one thing only: instant coffee.
-Used for both caffeinated and decaffeinated varieties, the special method with this brand is freeze-drying 100 percent Arabica Colombian coffee.
+Used for both caffeinated and decaffeinated varieties, the special method with this brand is freeze-drying 100% Arabica Colombian coffee.